B Basic Statistical Concepts

 B.1.1 Categorical data

-Categorical data can be divided into:
+These data cannot be meaningfully combined using arithmetic operations.
+Categorical data can be further divided into:

 B.1.2 Numerical data